MonashDataFluency/r-intro-2/docs/starting.md

 ## Vectors

 A *vector* of numbers is a collection of numbers.
-"Vector" can mean different things in different fields (mathematics, geometry, biology), but in R it is a fancy name for a collection of numbers.
+"Vector" means different things in different fields (mathematics, geometry, biology), but in R it is a fancy name for a collection of numbers.
 We call the individual numbers *elements* of the vector.

 We can make vectors with `c( )`, for example `c(1,2,3)`. `c` means "combine".
-R is obsesssed with vectors.
-In R, numbers are just vectors of length one.
+R is obsesssed with vectors, in R even single numbers are vectors of length one.
 Many things that can be done with a single number can also be done with a vector.
 For example arithmetic can be done on vectors as it can be on single numbers.

 ```r